 A medical practitioner may elect for fees to be paid at other than 100%.
-In these cases the manner in which fees are calculated is as follows.
+In these cases, the manner in which fees are calculated is as follows.

-The fee paid for any item in the Western Australian Government Medical Services Schedule (WAGMSS) is the base fee for that item, multiplied by the contracted percentage, which is then rounded up to the nearest 5 cents.
+The fee paid for any item in the Western Australian Government Medical Services Schedule (WAGMSS) is the base fee for that item, multiplied by the contracted percentage.